-Properties with an effluent pumpout system will be on a scheduled service with a range of frequency options varying from twice weekly to eight weekly.
+There are many properties in the Shoalhaven that are on a scheduled effluent pumpout service with a range of frequency options varying from twice weekly to eight weekly.
 An annual charge is levied in the Rates Notice and covers all scheduled effluent removals for the financial year.

 - Avoid overflows by monitoring the level of contents in the tank